 To reduce the inflammation naturally, take good quality fish oils, about 3-4 g of EPA and DHA per day.
 EPA and DHA have been demonstrated in research studies to impact positively in mood and lower inflammation.
 Eat fish at least twice weekly if you don’t have allergies to seafood.
 Increase your intake of fresh vegetables and fruit, eating at least one large (when I say large I mean large) leafy green salad per day.
 Rocket, spinach, dandelion leaves and dark coloured lettuces are all full of goodness.
 Increase your intake of berries and deeply coloured veggies and fruits: blueberries, raspberries, carrots and beetroot.
 Lower your alcohol consumption to one glass per day maximum.
 Avoid drugs and smoking; they are highly inflammatory.

 Make your meals a feast of colour, with a side of fish or poultry, instead of eating meat with a side of veggies.
 Make the veggies the main meal, and the meat the side dish.

-Step to Overcoming Low Mood Disorder #8.
-Exercise and rest to recover, and get ready for a wonderful life
+8. Exercise and rest to recover, and get ready for a wonderful life

 Exercise at least 45 minutes daily, alternating between aerobic and resistance exercise.
 For example, you could do 45 minutes of intense aerobic exercise three times a week: running, cycling, dancing, boxing.
 And, you should do three times a week of weight training, to increase your lean muscle mass.
 If you are not doing any exercise at the moment and your energy levels are not that high, start slow: two or three times 30 minute session per week to start training, and increase as you become fitter.
 Avoid getting stressed by doing too much too soon, which could be counterproductive.